huangyingting/mcp-workshop/README.md

 ### Exercise 5: Secure the Stock Server with OAuth
 Enhance the stock server by adding OAuth 2.0 authentication.
 Use the `entraid_weather_server.py` implementation as a reference to protect tools that handle sensitive user data, such as the portfolio value tool from Exercise 1.

+### Exercise 6: MCP Tool Trigger for Azure Functions
+Create an MCP tool trigger using the Azure Functions MCP extension.
+See the [documentation](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-mcp-trigger).

+### Exercise 7: Create a Custom Connector in Copilot Studio for the Azure Functions MCP Tool
+Connect the Azure Functions MCP tool from `Exercise 6` to Copilot Studio by creating a custom connector.

 ## Key Takeaways